 “Om Vajrasattva Hum”

-You can say this while imagining white light flowing through and purifying you and the others.
+You can say this while imagining white light flowing through you and others, purifying the energy.

 4) Enjoy the test drive

-When that student came into the room at the beginning of our next class, I could see it in his eyes – the old melody was indeed still in his head.
+When that student came into the room, I could see it in his eyes – the old melody was indeed still in his head.
 Maybe he wasn’t as obsessed as I’d been, but he clearly wasn’t happy to be walking in the room.

 But because I’d kept the story out of my head for the last few days, I was no longer carrying my side of it.

-And, as I got the students talking with each other I continued to do the mantra and visualization.
+Even as I got the students talking with each other as a warm-up, I continued to do the mantra and visualization.
 Within two to three minutes, I could feel the issue between us simply evaporate.
 We’d both dropped it, and were starting fresh.

 I was in the moment, without that issue coloring how I interacted with him at all.
 And the issue went away.